rjwalls/CS4401-notes/2020-02-13-ransomware.md

 Required material:

 - ["Maze suspected in German ransomware attack that caused woman's death"][jfp_maze].
-This article discusses a recent ransomware attack that affected a hospital in Germany.
+This article discusses a recent ransomware attack that affected a hospital in Germany.i
 - ["Catching the virus cybercrime, disinformation and the COVID-19 pandemic"][jfp_euCovid].
 This report discusses the rise of cyber crimes like DDOS and ransomware.
 It also discusses what they think the future of cyber crime will look like during the pandemic.
 - ["Ransomware: Past, Present, and Future"][jfp_ransomwarePast].
 This article discusses the history of ransomware, the ransomware situation as of 2017, and what it expects for the future.
 It also provides some defenses against ransomware.
 - ["How to Help Spoil the Cybercrime Economy"][jfp_cyberEconomy].
 This article discusses the cybercrime economy.
 It focuses on ransomware-as-a-service and DDOS-as-a-service.
 - ["On the economic significance of ransomware campaigns: A Bitcoin transactions perspective"][jfp_bitcoin].
 This paper discusses recent, as of 2018, ransomware attacks and analyzes the economic impact from a bitcoin perspective

 Optional material:

 - ["Fresno-area schools cancel online classes due to ransomware attacks, internet outages"][jfp_fresno].
 This article mentions the effects of a recent ransomware attack on a school network
 - ["COVID-19: Ruthless Ransomware Authors Attack Hospitals"][jfp_hospital].
   This article discusses the recent rise of ransomware attacks against hospitals

 [jfp_maze]:https://www.itwire.com/security/maze-suspected-in-german-ransomware-attack-that-caused-woman-s-death.html?mc_cid=3f16ae8bed&mc_eid=dc1a5bd20c